bryanlzl/bryanlzl/README.md

 <h3>About me</h3>

 - 📫 How to reach me: `zhenlun.bryan@gmail.com`
-- ⚡ Fun fact: I am a chemistry graduate, currently pursuing a Masters in Computing!
+- ⚡ Fun fact: I am a chemistry graduate, currently pursuing a Master of Computing at NUS!
-- 🌱 I'm currently learning Nextjs, Spring (Java) and AWS
+- 🌱 Currently learning containerization services (Docker and Kubernetes), cloud services (AWS), and Flutter.
-- 💬 Feel free to ask me anything
+- 💬 Feel free to ask me anything!